iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 ### ✅ Get the data set

 The repository we cloned doesn't contain the dataset.
-In order to get the dataset we use `dvc pull` to update the missing data files. `dvc pull` is used in DVC repositories to update the missing data dependencies.
+We use `dvc pull` to update the missing data files.

 ```dvc
 $ dvc pull